ayonli/ngrpc/README.md

         `compilerOptions.outDir` to `dist` in `tsconfig.json`), then this option should be set to `dist` as well.

-    This options is also used for generating Golang code from the `.proto` files.
-If we set a `src` directory, the code will be generated into this directory as well.
+    This option is also used for generating Golang code from the `.proto` files.
+If we set a `src` directory, the code will be generated into that directory as well.
 - `protoOptions` These options are used when loading the `.proto` files in Node.js.
 Check [ngrpc.schema.json](./ngrpc.schema.json) for more details.